MA: 2 new bus routes coming to Methuen in April

-Two new bus routes will increase connectivity both within the city and surrounding communities.
+Two new bus routes will increase connectivity within the city and surrounding communities.

-“Public transportation is about opportunity and accessibility, and this partnership with MeVa is helping deliver both.”
+“Public transportation is about opportunity and accessibility, and this partnership with MeVa is helping deliver both,” he said.

 The regional transportation service will continue to be free.